AD Blocker Detected

 Key details and fees:

-• Teaching Certificate: The Science of Social and Emotional Learning* from Northwestern University’s School of Education and Social Policy
+• Certification: Teaching Certificate in The Science of Social and Emotional Learning from Northwestern University’s School of Education and Social Policy

 The first course by Goleman Online is the Emotional Intelligence courses created by and hosted by Daniel Goleman.
 While Goleman isn’t considered the founder of the concept of Emotional Intelligence, his 1995 book Emotional Intelligence: Why It Can Matter More than IQ brought the concept to the national conversation and made it mainstream.